 When the sun sets, ordinary colors blur into something special.
-The nighttime buses in motion just outside my window pass by in bright dreamy lights.
+The nighttime buses in motion just outside my window pass by inside bright dreamy lights.

-Where are the blurry bus riders going?
+Where are the blurry bus passengers going?
 Where are they arriving from?
-Are they returning from a hard day at the office or dashing off to meet friends?
-Are the nocturnal travelers making their way to catch late-night flights at the airport nearby, starting an exciting adventure or going to visit someone special?
-Are there passengers making their way to the Arrival Hall to welcome family or friends?
-Just last week, I woke before the sun came up.
-In a groggy state of mind, I made my way to the bus stop.
+Are they returning from a hard day at the office?
+Are they dashing off to meet friends?
+Are the nocturnal travelers making their way to catch late-night flights at the airport nearby?
+Are they starting an exciting adventure or going to visit someone special?
+Are the passengers making their way to the Arrival Hall to welcome family or friends?
+Just last week, I woke before the sun.
+In a groggy state, I made my way to the bus stop.
 Sitting on the bench waiting for the bus, I soaked in the calm and quiet of the world at that hour.
-With barely any traffic, the only prominent sound was the soft rhythm of a runner jogging by.
+With barely any traffic, the only prominent sound was the soft rhythm of runners jogging by.
 I happily boarded the arriving bus with a nice mixture of peace, anticipation, and joy.
 I was traveling to the airport to welcome my son, Nathan, to Hong Kong!

 A nighttime bus slows to a stop.
-A man in a suit with a shoulder bag steps down heavily to the curb.
+A man in a suit with a shoulder bag steps heavily onto the curb.
 He had a long hard day at the office.
-Phone calls and emails rolling in one after another.
+Phone calls and emails rolled in one after another.
 Questions requiring answers, problems needing solutions.
-Sighing he steps onto the sidewalk.
-The deep frown painted on his face for most of the day, relaxes a bit, moving towards a look of contentment.
-He is ever closer to his home where he can kick off his shoes at the door, peel off his bag, turn off his phone, take off his tie, and relax.
+Exiting the bus, his deep frown relaxes.
+He is close to home where he can kick off his shoes at the door, peel off his bag, turn off his phone, take off his tie, and unwind.

 As the man in the suit exits the bus, four lively passengers board.
 They sit in the section where two seats face two other seats.
 Talking animatedly and laughing, they make the five-minute trip to one of the many restaurants along the waterfront at the plaza.
-The normal dinner hour is late as most people work hard and their day is long.
-At the plaza, more friends will meet them for a relaxing meal together and a stroll along the beach afterward to unwind.
+The normal dinner hour is late as most people work hard, and their day is long.
+At the plaza, more friends will meet them for a relaxing meal together and a stroll along the beach afterward.

 A young family wearily disembarks the bus to the curb.
 The mother carries a sleeping child, cradled in her arms, as the father carefully maneuvers a double stroller off the bus.
 The stroller carries another little child sleeping snuggly within.
 The family had a fun but exhausting day at Disney located nearby.
 A metallic Mickey Mouse balloon tied to the stroller bobs and blows in the night breeze as they slowly make their way home.
 After they tuck the children into bed, the couple sits together on the couch, laughing and reminiscing about the day as they scroll through the photos on their phones.
 More wonderful memories have been created!

-An older couple frantically run up the street, as the airport bus has arrived earlier than they anticipated.
+An older couple frantically run up the street, as another airport bus arrived earlier than they anticipated.
 Waving their arms in the air, the driver waits.
 They are weighed down.
 It takes a mammoth effort to wrestle their overloaded bags into the bowels of the airport bus.
 Sighing in relief, they momentarily step back from the luggage now lying inside and shake the blood back into their numb arms and hands.
 The dash to the bus, dragging their heavy bags, was arduous.
 Mounting the steps, they disappear into the bus.
-Sinking in their seats, feelings of relief and anticipation wash over them.
+They sink into their seats.
+Feelings of relief and anticipation wash over them.